zuhreceylan/technical-documentation-page/README.md

 # technical-documentation-page
-A tribute page created for the freeCodeCamp Responsive Web Design certification
+A technical documentation page with a navigation menu and responsive layout - freeCodeCamp Project